Summer Work Program

 Königstein Fortress, Königstein, Saxony.
 Photo - Jianing Zhao ‘20

 For over 60 years, SWP has opened up academic and professional opportunities for countless Princeton undergraduates.
-As the oldest and largest international internship program of its kind at the University, SWP takes learning beyond the classroom by connecting Princeton undergraduates with internships in German-speaking countries.
-In conjunction with the Princeton Alumni Association of Germany, SWP places first-, second-, and third-year students in internships with leading German companies and institutions in the Arts, Education & Culture, STEM & COS, Business & Finance, Government, Policy & Non-Profits, Medicine, and Law.
+As the oldest international internship program of its kind at the University, SWP takes learning beyond the classroom by connecting Princeton undergraduates with internships in German-speaking countries.
+In conjunction with the Princeton Alumni Association of Germany and the Princeton Club of Austria, SWP arranges internships with leading German and Austrian companies and institutions in the arts, education, culture, STEM & COS, business & finance, government, service & social impact, non-profits, medicine, and law.
+Many internships are tailored to students’ specific academic and professional interests.
+SWP also supports student-initiated opportunities.

 Our Internships Offer: